carlarose01/FoodDelivery/README.md

 ## Overview
 ### Description
-Food delivery app that compares pricing for different food delivery apps (UberEats, Grubhub, Doordash, etc.)
+Safety crowdsourcing app developed for communities to remain safe reporting suspicious activity, events, etc using crowdsourcing.

 ### App Evaluation
-- **Category:** Service/Food Delivery
+- **Category:** Social Media/Safety
 - **Mobile:** Primarily developed for mobile devices
-- **Story:** Compares prices among food delivery fees for specific restaurants and provides the filtered options to the users
+- **Story:** Provides space for community to post information about activity occurring around them
 - **Market:** Any individual would be able to use this app
-- **Habit:** This app would be used depending on amount of food a user delivers
+- **Habit:** This app would be used depending on amount of people that contribute to crowdsourcing
-- **Scope:** Begin by providing best options to user and evolve into placing and tracking orders through the app
+- **Scope:** Begin by displaying upload and feed features then add location services

 ## Product Spec